Rate Stabilization Account (RSA)

 Once the RSA is refilled to $100 million, the surcharge is automatically removed.
 City Light anticipates that given current market forecasts, the surcharge will remain in place into 2019.
 Further, should the RSA balance fall below $80 million, per ordinance the surcharge would automatically increase to 3 percent.

-The 1.5 percent surcharge will add about $1 to a typical monthly residential bill.
+The 1.5 percent surcharge will be applied to all residential and non-residential rates schedules, and will add about $1 to a typical monthly residential bill.
 This is the first time an automatic surcharge has been triggered since the RSA began operation in 2011.

 What is the RSA?